 Remember, the amount of weight loss in gastric sleeve patients depends totally on the person.
 After any bariatric surgery, you will need to be patient and follow a strict diet plan in tandem with staying active.

-Some other things to keep in mind.
+Some other things to keep in mind while you consider gastric sleeve weight loss.
 As you work your way back to a healthy weight, you may at some point post-op begin to exercise and participate in weight training.
-Since you’ll be building up more muscle at that point, you may actually gain weight for a time.
+Since you’ll be building up more muscle at that point, you may gain weight for a time.

 This is a good place for a reminder that weight is more than just a number; it’s a range, one which may or may not correlate to overall health.